Sensing for Disasters Solutions

 The Problem: Addressing Agility and Precision Gaps in Disaster Response

-While technologies like satellite imaging and weather radars provide valuable data, they often fall short in terms of the rapid response and precision required for timely disaster management, as demonstrated during crises such as the Lismore floods.
-These limitations contribute to unpreparedness and increased vulnerability for affected communities.
+While technologies such as satellite imaging and weather radars provide valuable data, they often fall when rapid response and precision are required.
+This was demonstrated during crises such as the Lismore floods, where limitations in current systems contributed to unpreparedness and increased vulnerability for affected communities.

 Market Gaps: Insufficient Real-Time Disaster Sensing